aws-samples/aws-modernization-with-dynatrace/content/10_prerequisites/30_aws.md

 {{% /notice %}}

 {{% notice warning %}}
+You are responsible for the cost of the AWS services used while running this workshop in your AWS account.
 Please ensure you have the right permissions and authority within your organization to you are using an account owned by your organization.
-A new AWS trial account should have 'AdministratorAccess' policy, so this is all you need.
-If not, then you need permission to add/delete: VPCs/subnets/Routes/IGWs/Route tables, CloudFormation Stacks, EC2s/security groups/keypairs.
+A new AWS trial account should have ‘AdministratorAccess’ policy, so this is all you need.
+If not, then you need permission to add/delete: VPCs/subnets/Routes/IGWs/Route tables, CloudFormation Stacks, and EC2s/security groups/keypairs.
 {{% /notice %}}

 **If this is your option, then [proceed to the workshop setup section](/15_workshop_setup.html)**